-6.2 Staff must respond promptly to any safeguarding concerns and submit their concerns in writing as per Section 4 of the Child Protection Policy – Indicators of child abuse and response to individual concerns and Section 5 – Receipt of a suspected report of child abuse by the Designated Safeguarding Lead.
+6.2 Staff must respond promptly to any safeguarding concerns including allegations against staff members, host families or local coordinators or allegations of Child-on-Child abuse and submit their concerns in writing as per Section 4 of the Child Protection Policy – Indicators of child abuse and response to individual concerns and Section 5 – Receipt of a suspected report of child abuse by the Designated Safeguarding Lead.

 6.3 Incidents of students being reported as absent or missing from Bright World Guardianship (for example half terms or exeat weekends), must be dealt with as per the Bright World Absent or Missing Student Policy.
 Students who are reported as absent or missing from school premises during term time are accommodated by the relevant school’s missing student policy.

 6.4 As general guidance, schools have the lead on any incidents which happen during the term time with Bright World have the lead on any incidents which happen during an event (for example exeat weekend, half term or during a period of expulsion/suspension where the student is with a Bright World Host Family).